 At the arraignment stage, the prosecutor will usually give you (the DUI defendant) and your attorney copies of police reports and other documents relevant to your case.

 For example, the prosecutor may give the defense lab reports of any chemical tests or blood tests performed and copies of any notes the arresting officer took during field sobriety tests.

 The Right to Counsel

-If a DUI defendant faces the possibility of jail time upon conviction, they have a constitutional right to the assistance of an attorney, or "counsel."
-If the defendant wishes to be represented by an attorney but cannot afford to hire one, a government-appointed attorney will be assigned at no cost to the defendant.
-Usually employed as "public defenders", these government-appointed defense attorneys are responsible for zealously protecting a criminal defendant's rights at all stages of the criminal process.
+Suppose you face possible jail time upon conviction of a DUI offense.
+In that case, you have a constitutional right to the help of an attorney or "counsel."
+If you want an attorney but can't afford to hire one, the court will appoint an attorney at no cost to you.
+These government-appointed defense attorneys, usually employed as public defenders, protect your rights at all stages of the criminal process.
 To learn more about the right to counsel, check out FindLaw's section on the Right to Counsel.

-Learn More About DUI Arraignments from an Attorney
+Learn More About DUI Arraignments From a DUI Lawyer

-Your DUI arraignment can be confusing, but also extremely important to your case.
-A judge has a number of options during an arraignment including setting your bail amount, scheduling future court dates including a plea bargaining hearing, and more.
-It's in your best interests to at least consult with a local DUI attorney before your arraignment so you know what to expect.
+Your drunk driving arraignment can be confusing but is also essential to your case and criminal defense.
+A judge has several options during an arraignment, including setting your bail amount, scheduling future court dates, including a plea bargaining hearing, and more.

 Consult a local DUI attorney before your arraignment to know what to expect and discuss your DUI defense.
 A defense lawyer is familiar with DWI and DUI laws and can help you determine whether a guilty plea or jury trial makes sense for your case.
 An attorney can educate you on DUI penalties related to any potential DUI conviction.